 To embed this, cut and paste the following html into your web page:

 8 party bags in 8 different designs.
 On a fat quarter (of Kona) you get just 2 little bags to make.
 On a full yard you get all 8 bags - plus some extra patterned strips on the wider fabric types, eg for matching handles.
-Currently displaying a set for mardi gras parties.
+Currently displaying a set for halloween parties.

 To make the bags: